PRITHIVSAKTHIUR/Herculis-CUA-GUI-Actioner-4B-Demo/README.md

 # **Herculis-CUA-GUI-Actioner-4B-Demo**

-> Herculis-CUA-GUI-Actioner-4B is a Computer Use Agent (CUA) multimodal model designed for GUI understanding, UI localization, and action execution across web, desktop, and mobile environments.
+> Gradio Demo: Herculis-CUA-GUI-Actioner-4B is a Computer Use Agent (CUA) multimodal model designed for GUI understanding, UI localization, and action execution across web, desktop, and mobile environments.
 It focuses on visual grounding, intent-driven actioning, and UI-based question answering (VQA), enabling reliable interaction with real-world software interfaces.
 The model is optimized for efficient inference while maintaining strong accuracy on complex UI workflows.

 ## Features